yokolet/cranberry/README.md

 W/dalvikvm(  374): Unable to resolve superclass of Lorg/apache/xerces/dom/DeferredDocumentImpl; (2008)
 W/dalvikvm(  374): Link of class 'Lorg/apache/xerces/dom/DeferredDocumentImpl;' failed
 </pre>
-I'm pretty sure this sort of error messages complain there aren't enough interefaces of org.w3c packages defined in Android SDK.
-Actucally, Android SDK's org.w3c package is a subset of JDK's.
+I'm pretty sure this sort of error messages complain there aren't enough interfaces of org.w3c packages defined in Android SDK.
+Actually, Android SDK's org.w3c package is a subset of JDK's.
 This is the problem.
 Pure Java Nokogiri needs a fullset of org.w3c API since Nokogiri heavily relies on Xerces, nekoHTML and nekoDTD to keep compatibility with libxml2 backed, CRuby version.
 Xerces needs the fullset of org.w3c API to work.
-This is why Nokogiri ended up raising an exception as in below:
+This is why Nokogiri ended up in raising an exception as in below:
 <pre>
 W/dalvikvm(  374): threadid=10: thread exiting with uncaught exception (group=0x40014760)
 E/AndroidRuntime(  374): FATAL EXCEPTION: runWithLargeStack